RaulDiodiu/rap-handson-travel-docs/part4/README.md

 ~~- Determination `setBookingNumber`~~

-- Determination `setBookingDate`: the `BookingDate` is set when the instance is saved, the value should not be changed afgerwards.
+- Determination `setBookingDate`: the `BookingDate` is set when the instance is saved, the value should not be changed afterwards.
 Therefore, set the field to readonly.

 3. Booking Supplement
 - Determination `calculateTotalPrice`